betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 ### Reduces Effort

-- Plantbeta informs Planters on the
+- PutPlant informs Planters on the
 - Increased <neuro>CognitiveEase</neuro> leads to feelings of effortlessness.
 - Fluid moto through the Eco.
 - Reduces the distance travelled by Planters by using efficient Routing.